Relive the 90s Fashion Decade With These 85 Iconic Trends

 Cuba Gooding Jr. as Tre Styles in Boyz N The Hood; Will Smith ‘The Fresh Prince’; Nicholas Cage; Bell Biv Devoe.

-A byproduct of 19th-century army materials manufacturing, rayon shirts were one of the coolest things of the 90s.
+A byproduct of 19th-century army materials manufacturing, rayon shirts were among the coolest things of the 90s.

-Soft, light, and spongy, the material became popular in hot countries hence the initial adoption by South American drug dealers.
+Soft, light, and spongy, the material became popular in hot countries, hence its initial adoption by South American drug dealers.

-Eventually, the rayon shirts made it into Holywood via LA’s wealthy socialites and became part of the popular culture.
+Eventually, the rayon shirts reached Holywood via LA’s wealthy socialites and became part of the popular culture offered by iconic names such as Versace, Gap, and Fioriccu.

 Bucket Hats 90s fashion - nineties bucket hat - 1990 bucket hat